-- Build your ISAPI filter with the Debug configuration with symbols and no optimization (optionally with FinalCheck). - Stop the Internet Information Server (IIS) Service.
-2 - Configure Error Detection for inetinfo.exe: - Open inetinfo.exe in the Error Detection application (BC.EXE).
-You can find inetinfo.exe in: - %WINDIR%System32\Inetsrv\inetinfo.exe - b Open Modules and Files under Options/Settings and clear all EXEs and DLLs. - c Click Add Module to add your ISAPI filter to the list of modules. - d Update the remaining settings appropriately for your ISAPI filter.
+- Build your ISAPI filter with the Debug configuration with symbols and no optimization (optionally with FinalCheck). - Stop the Internet Information Server (IIS) Service. - Configure Error Detection for inetinfo.exe: - Open inetinfo.exe in the Error Detection application (BC.EXE).
+You can find inetinfo.exe in: - %WINDIR%System32\Inetsrv\inetinfo.exe - b Open Modules and Files under Options/Settings and clear all EXEs and DLLs. - c Click Add Module to add your ISAPI filter to the list of modules. - d Update the remaining settings appropriately for your ISAPI filter. - Configure the virtual directory that contains the ISAPI extension you want to test to use the High (Isolated) Application Protection mode. - Open the Internet Information Services Manager. - b Browse to the virtual directory. - c Right-click and choose Properties. - d Configure Application Protection in the Virtual Directory tab to High (Isolated) Application Protection Mode. - Select Wait for Process from the Program menu.
+Error Detection initializes itself for IIS and waits for it to start. - Start the IIS Admin service from the Services control panel.

-- 4 Configure the virtual directory that contains the ISAPI extension you want to test to use the High (Isolated) Application Protection mode. - a Open the Internet Information Services Manager. - b Browse to the virtual directory. - c Right-click and choose Properties. - d Configure Application Protection on the Virtual Directory tab of this dialog box to be Hight (Isolated) Application Protection Mode. - 5 Select Wait for Process from the Program menu.
-Error Detection initializes itself for IIS and waits for it to start. - 6 Start the IIS Admin service from the Services control panel. - 7 Generate a series of HTTP requests to the IIS server to exercise your ISAPI filter. - 8 After you finish exercising your ISAPI filter, use the Service Control Panel to stop the IIS Service. - 9 Error Detection then performs end-of-process error and leak detection.
+- 7 Generate a series of HTTP requests to the IIS server to exercise your ISAPI filter. - 8 After you finish exercising your ISAPI filter, use the Service Control Panel to stop the IIS Service. - 9 Error Detection then performs end-of-process error and leak detection.